IBM-Cloud/terraform-provider-ibm/website/docs/r/cd_toolchain_tool_artifactory.html.markdown

   * Constraints: The maximum length is `128` characters.
 The minimum length is `0` characters.
 The value must match regular expression `/^([^\\x00-\\x7F]|[a-zA-Z0-9-._ ])+$/`.
 * `parameters` - (Required, List) Unique key-value pairs representing parameters to be used to create the tool.
 Nested scheme for **parameters**:
-	* `dashboard_url` - (Optional, String) Type the URL that you want to navigate to when you click the Artifactory integration tile.
+	* `api_key` - (Optional, String) The Artifactory API key for your Artifactory repository.
-	* `mirror_url` - (Optional, String) Type the URL for your Artifactory virtual repository, which is a repository that can see your private repositories and a cache of the public repositories.
+	* `dashboard_url` - (Optional, String) The URL of the Artifactory server dashboard for this integration.
+In the graphical UI, this is the dashboard that the browser will navigate to when you click the Artifactory integration tile.
-	* `name` - (Required, String) Type a name for this tool integration, for example: my-artifactory.
-This name displays on your toolchain.
+	* `mirror_url` - (Optional, String) The URL for your Artifactory virtual repository, which is a repository that can see your private repositories and a cache of the public repositories.
-	* `release_url` - (Optional, String) Type the URL for your Artifactory release repository.
+	* `name` - (Required, String) The name for this tool integration.
-	* `repository_name` - (Optional, String) Type the name of your artifactory repository where your docker images are located.
+	* `release_url` - (Optional, String) The URL for your Artifactory release repository.
-	* `repository_url` - (Optional, String) Type the URL of your artifactory repository where your docker images are located.
+	* `repository_name` - (Optional, String) The name of your artifactory repository where your docker images are located.
-	* `snapshot_url` - (Optional, String) Type the URL for your Artifactory snapshot repository.
+	* `repository_url` - (Optional, String) The URL of your artifactory repository where your docker images are located.
-	* `token` - (Optional, String) Type the API key for your Artifactory repository.
+	* `snapshot_url` - (Optional, String) The URL for your Artifactory snapshot repository.
-	* `type` - (Required, String) Choose the type of repository for your Artifactory integration.
+	* `type` - (Required, String) The type of repository for your Artifactory integration.
 	  * Constraints: Allowable values are: `npm`, `maven`, `docker`.
-	* `user_id` - (Optional, String) Type the User ID or email for your Artifactory repository.
+	* `user_id` - (Optional, String) The User ID or email for your Artifactory repository.
 * `toolchain_id` - (Required, Forces new resource, String) ID of the toolchain to bind the tool to.
   * Constraints: The maximum length is `36` characters.
 The minimum length is `36` characters.
 The value must match regular expression `/^[a-fA-F0-9]{8}-[a-fA-F0-9]{4}-4[a-fA-F0-9]{3}-[89abAB][a-fA-F0-9]{3}-[a-fA-F0-9]{12}$/`.